 Admittedly, no one with a reasonable mind will want to manually try out 15,120 different possibilities, but the ratio of permutations of a 5-character password compared to a 5-point pattern is almost 390,536:1.
 Insane.

 Clearly, the obvious choice for staying secure is to use a password instead of the pattern lock.

 While the pattern lock may be fun to use, there’s plenty of data on your phone which you don’t want others to have.
 Now that I’ve done the math myself, I’ll be sure to use a password from now on, as it’s a whopping 390,536 times more secure when comparing 5-character passwords to 5-point patterns, and that number increases when you compare 6 vs. 6, 7 vs. 7, and so on.
 Additionally, using the pattern lock places some pretty unique smears onto your phone, which other people can look at to narrow down the possible choices for your pattern.
 Password users are less susceptible to this because it gets blurred with other typing activities such as texting.

 Don’t feel too safe however by using the password method.
 You’ll still want to use a good password in order to stay safe, and only then can you truly use the mathematical advantage over pattern locks.
-Check out these articles for creating good passwords you can still remember, creating a seriously hard password to break, testing your password for strength, and managing your passwords on your Android device.
+Check out these articles for creating good passwords you can still remember, creating a seriously hard password to break and testing your password for strength, .

 Which locking mechanism do you use on your Android device?
 Does your password’s strength stack up?
 Let us know in the comments but please don’t share your passwords.